mrajp7/go_bdd_framework/README.md

 # go_bdd_framework
-this project demonstrates the BDD design test framework with GODOG (the BDD tool for GOlang)
+this project demonstrates the BDD design test framework with GODOG (the BDD framework for GOlang)